AldoGatica123/aldogatica123.github.io/_posts/2020-09-11-tecnobot-for-messenger.md

 I decided to remove the use of Dialogflow and use the Facebook Messenger SDK and code the data extraction from the ground up.
 The Facebook Developers page provides some bot samples where we can test the full functionality of a Messenger bot.
 I used [this](https://www.messenger.com/t/OriginalCoastClothing) chatbot as a sample, here is the full [documentation](https://developers.facebook.com/docs/messenger-platform/getting-started/sample-apps) of the sample projects.
+This project is available [here](https://github.com/AldoGatica123/tecnobot_messenger)

 The conversation flow needed to change for this kind of implementation, since there is not a way to persist the conversation information in the Lambda execution, I decided to persist the conversation in a DynamoDB table using each property as a